nottrobin/docs/src/en/controllers-backup.md

 To revert the state of an environment to a previous time the `restore-backup` command is used.

-!!!
-Warning:
+[note=caution]
 The restore process does not validate that a backup archive corresponds to the controller it was created from.
 Make sure you do not overwrite a controller with the wrong backup.
+[/note]

 This command requires the use of the `--id` option when referring to a remote
 backup: